Sunday, June 7, 2009

 Bookstore is an escapade for me.
 There is a special relationship I have with books, I find them very interesting, full of knowledge waiting for me to explore.

-This is why I miss TaiPei so much.
-The 24-hour eslite bookstore I often visit past midnight, and how I spent time over a few good books and a great cup of coffee.
+This is why I miss TaiPei so much ... the 24-hour eslite bookstore I often visit past midnight, and how I spent my time over a few good books and a great cup of coffee, and for that few hours, noone could disturb me, me and those books.

 Commercial Press over at The Cathay will shut its door by end of this month.
-This is where I spent a great deal of my time many mornings ever since I moved to Mount Sophia.
-Many mornings I spent time going through a few pages before I headed to the office, this has formed a part of my life in Singapore.
+This is where I spent a great deal of my time many mornings ever since I moved to Mount Sophia since last July.

-I am going to miss this part of me real soon.
+I am going to miss this real soon.

 Saturday : Singapore Idol Audition